sYnfo/Yasuf/README.rst

     (...)
 ```

-The first argument of `handle` specifies the regexp that the function should respond to, where each capture group corresponds to one argument of the decorated function, `channel` specifies which channel it should be listening to and `types` is a list of functions that will be applied to the captured arguments to convert them from string to whatever the decorated function expects.
+The first argument of `handle` specifies the regexp that the function should respond to, where each capture group corresponds to one argument of the decorated function and `types` is a list of functions that will be applied to the captured arguments to convert them from string to whatever the decorated function expects.

 Now you can run (or run_async).